VHalenius/RasPi_Ubuntu_20.04_Server_Kubernetes/README.md

           addresses: [192.168.0.200]
 ```

+After the changes, reboot and ssh into each system.

 ## Setting correct time zone

 Default system time zone is Etc/UTC, and I needed to change it to Europe/Helsinki: